feathersjs/docs/guides/basics/starting.md

 ## An API server

-Ok, so we created a Feathers application and a service and we are listening to events but it is only a simple NodeJS program that prints some output and then exits.
+Ok, so we created a Feathers application and a service and we are listening to events but it is only a simple NodeJS script that prints some output and then exits.
 What we really want is hosting it as an API webserver.
 This is where Feathers transports come in.
 A transport takes a service like the one we created above and turns it into a server that other clients (like a web- or mobile application) can talk to.

 In the following example we will take our existing service and use